You are currently viewing Period Class in Java

 4.2.
 Temporal Arithmetic with Period objects

 The Period class provides plusXXX() and minusXXX() methods to increment and decrement the object field values.
-Since the Period is immutable, all these methods return a copy of the original object with the given fields updated.
+Since the Period is immutable, all these methods return a copy of the original object with updated fields.

 Period period = Period.ofDays(1);